AstrolabeProject/vos/README.md

 ### 3. Prepare the deployment

 In this initial version of the VO Server, all data and images reside on your local host machine.
-To set up the server, you must first create the data directory and link to the images. **The data directory and images links must be created  in the working directory for this project** (i.e. the directory into which you checked out this project).
+To set up the server, you must create a directory containing your images, or link to an existing one. **The image directory (or link) must be created in the working directory for this project** (i.e. the directory into which you checked out this project).

-Create a link (named "**images**") to an existing directory of JWST images and catalogs on your local disk:
+To create a link (which must be named "*images*") to an existing directory of JWST images and catalogs on your local disk:
 ```
-  > ln -s path/to/directory/of/your/JWST/fits/files ./images
+  > ln -s path/to/directory/of/your/JWST/fits/files images
 ```

 ### 4. Start the VO Server